Onions

 USDA Planting Zone: 7–10

-Special Notes: They are excellent for fresh use and are relatively easy to grow.
+Special Notes: Excellent for fresh use and relatively easy to grow.
 They mature quickly compared to other varieties.

 Egyptian Walking Onion (Allium × proliferum)